Skip to main content

 835

-836 /// Returns a vector containing the reciprocal `1.0/n` of each element of `self`.
+836 /// Returns a tuple of two vectors containing the sine and cosine for each element of `self`.

 837 #[inline]